 Keith Ross is the Dean of Engineering and Computer Science at NYU Shanghai and the Leonard J. Shustek Chair Professor of Computer Science at NYU Tandon.
 He also holds an affiliated appointment with the Department of Computer Science at the Courant Institute of Mathematical Sciences and with the Center for Data Science at NYU.

-Previously he was a professor at the University of Pennsylvania and a professor at the Eurecom Institute.
-He was the Department Head of the CSE Department at NYU from 2008 to 2013, and he joined NYU Shanghai in 2013.
-He received a BSEE from Tufts University, a MSEE from Columbia University, and a PhD in Computer and Control Engineering from the University of Michigan.
+Previously he was a professor at University of Pennsylvania (13 years) and a professor at Eurecom Institute (5 years).
+He was the Department Head of the CSE Department at NYU from 2008 to 2013.
+He joined NYU Shanghai in 2013.
+He received a Ph.D. in Computer and Control Engineering from The University of Michigan.

 He is an ACM Fellow and an IEEE Fellow.
-He is also the recipient of several prestigious best paper awards and his work has been featured in the mainstream press, including New York Times, NPR, Bloomberg Television, Huffington Post, Fast Company, Ars Technia, and the New Scientist.
+He is also the recipient of several prestigious best paper awards, and his work has been featured in the mainstream press, including New York Times, NPR, Bloomberg Television, Huffington Post, Fast Company, Ars Technia, and the New Scientist.

 In 1999, he co-founded and led Wimba, which develops voice and video applications for online learning.
 He was the Wimba CEO and CTO from 1999 to 2001.
 Wimba was acquired by Blackboard in 2010.